Mediatek-Cloud/mcs-resources/content/en/faq/README.md

 **4. Can I transfer or share my prototype and device to other users?**

 Controlling access rights for your prototypes and devices is made simple in the Development or My device User privilege section provided with MCS.
-You can choose what kind of access level each user may have, eg, Read, Update, or Delete.
+You can choose what kind of access level each user may have, eg, viewer access to only read the data, or administrator access to co-develop.

 **5.Can I change my prototype and device's time zone?**